Brainardd/Code-Readability-Google-Colab/README.md

 </div>

 ## 🌟 About the Project
+⚠️ THE IPYNB MUST BE RAN IN GOOGLE COLAB ⚠️
 This project tackles **code readability classification** and **bug localization** in Python programs! 🧑‍💻✨

 🔹 **Code Readability** 📖: Using a **Convolutional Neural Network (CNN)** to predict how readable a Python snippet is.